antmicro/ci-timeline-visualizer/README.md

 The file contains documentation explaining what each of the configurable values do.
 If you are unsure on how the config structure should look like, take a peek into the `modules/ConfigManager.js` file.

-Configurable values you might want to take a look at first:
-* `URLs.gitlabRoot` - if your GitLab instance isn't on the root path of the host,

 ### Building

 Run `npm run build`